muratk3n/thirdwave/en/tweets/2020/week20.md

 ---

-"@ggreenwald

-One of the many problems with the US media is that as jobs disappear, young journalists are increasingly deterred from questioning or challenging prevailing media narratives because it can be career-destroying.
-The overwhelming incentive is to affirm media pieties or stay quiet"

----

 "The world already safeguards 15% of its land and 7% of the ocean.
 But, for the sake of our health and prosperity, we must do more.
 Indeed, there is increasing agreement among countries that we need to return